 4. It's found in strawberries.

 Get this: salicylic acid is actually active in strawberries.
 "Strawberries are rich in beta hydroxy acids (BHAs), such as salicylic acid, along with other ingredients such as alpha-hydroxy acids (AHAs), that help in reducing acne," says Debra Jaliman, M.D., board-certified NYC dermatologist, assistant professor of dermatology Icahn School of Medicine at Mount Sinai, and author of Skin Rules: Trade Secrets from a Top New York Dermatologist.
 "You can mash half a cup of sliced strawberries and apply it on your face for 10 minutes.
 This will help in clearing acne as well as blemishes," she says.
 While many store-bought products can be just as gentle on the skin, this strawberry mask is a totally harmless and relaxing DIY alternative that offers a way to take a break from product and still get the benefits of salicylic acid.
 (And a little self-care spa session, at that.)

 5. It can cause irritation if used incorrectly.

 "Glycolic acid also removes dead skin cells and reduces inflammation related to acne and other skin issues; however, unlike salicylic acid, glycolic acid can be used in daily skin-care products as it will not irritate the skin," says Dr. Dean.
-At low strengths, glycolic acid is most commonly found in anti-aging moisturizers or face masks, and it's ideal for restoring collagen and smoothing and refreshing your complexion, he explains.
-"Use products with glycolic acid along with products with salicylic acid, since salicylic acid depletes moisture in your skin and glycolic acid restores that moisture," he says.
+At low strengths, glycolic acid is most commonly found in anti-aging moisturizers or face masks, and is ideal for restoring collagen and smoothing and refreshing your complexion, he explains.
+"Using products with glycolic acid along with products with salicylic acid would be beneficial since glycolic acid restores moisture, and salicylic acid depletes moisture in your skin," he says.